Our Board

 Autumn is a RYT 500 yoga teacher who graduated with a BA in Theater Studies at Yale and holds an MFA in Film from UT Austin.
 Autumn is an anti-racism trainer and facilitator with Body Get Free and the founder of Angry Momma Yoga, and teaches in NYC schools through the Urban Yoga Foundation.

-• Dana Schneider
+• Dana J. Schneider

 • Skipper Silberberg-Edwards